jinsley8/nextjs-supabase-stripe-saas/README.md

 CREATE TABLE IF NOT EXISTS public.profile (
     id                  uuid references auth.users(id) on delete cascade PRIMARY KEY, email               text UNIQUE,
-    is_subscribed       boolean NOT NULL DEFAULT false
+    is_subscribed       boolean NOT NULL DEFAULT false,
     interval            text,
     stripe_customer     text,
     created_at          timestamp with time zone DEFAULT timezone('utc'::text, now()) NOT NULL );
-comment on table public.profiles is 'Profile data for active users';
+comment on table public.profile is 'Profile data for active users';

 -- LESSONS
 CREATE TABLE IF NOT EXISTS public.lesson (